sarahrileydev/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe() is a global variable from Jest for grouping multiple tests together that are related and it() is for each individual block tested on the broader component.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+The point of TDD is to minimize bugs in production code and write cleaner code that can stand the test of time and refactoring.
+I think TDD is an important skill to develop in order to understand the code I am writing more in depth and to conceptualize bugs before they become a problem.

-1. Mention three types of automated tests.
+1. Mention three types of automated tests. unit, integration, end-to-end

 ## Project Set Up